Forget Your Antilibrary, Try Bacon Instead

 Taleb has much to teach us on the limits of knowledge.
 His 2005 book, Fooled by Randomness, remains a favorite of mine.
 But he offers considerably less when it comes to conceiving and establishing a home library.

 A working library is a thing in constant motion, and our interaction with its contents are as varied as our moods, interests, and needs.
-To divide a library into read and unread, and then ascribe value based on that distinction, perhaps sounds clever.
+To divide it into read and unread, and then ascribe value based on that distinction, perhaps sounds clever.
 But it misrepresents what a library is for and how it’s used.

 My guess is Taleb’s own library is thoroughly Baconian, as are all working libraries, including Eco’s, including mine and probably yours—full of books in all stages of being read (and not).